 Whether you’re tackling the Tahoe Rim Trail for a 165-mile thru-hike or a leisurely day hike, the amazing vistas and high alpine lakes that will await you make for a rewarding experience.

 It starts at Emerald Bay in California and then continues eastward for another 100+ miles looping over Donner Pass into Nevada where it terminates near Squaw Valley CA on one side of the lake before heading back.

 It has been called “the most scenic footpath you can imagine.”

 The Tahoe Rim Trail (TRT) Association is a community of volunteers and members committed to enhancing and preserving one of the most spectacular trails in the world.

-The TRT Association maintains a network more than 700 volunteers who work year round maintaining this high quality hiking experience by removing trash and repairing damaged trails.
+The TRT Association maintains a network of more than 700 volunteers who work year-round to maintain this high-quality hiking experience by removing trash and repairing damaged trails.

 If you are considering your first thru-hike of the Florida Trail, there is no guarantee that it will be a certain distance or when it ends.